 Students receive a total of 5 credit hours including 1 credit hour course required for all students and 2 electives totaling 4 hours of experiential credit:

-Classroom lectures and experiential learning exercises draw from law and literature, advocacy, public speaking, journalism, and acting to learn strategies and techniques designed to improve their ability to persuade.
+Classroom lectures and experiential learning exercises draw from advocacy, literature, public speaking, journalism, and acting to learn strategies and techniques designed to improve their ability to persuade.
+Students will learn the 5 P's of Professor Mac's Persuasion Process and apply them to written assignments, classroom exercises, and discussions.
+In so doing, students will learn the impact of story, body language, body placement and voice on the message they seek to convey.
+The objective of the course is to enhance the students’ presence through increased awareness and command of their bodies and voices as the instruments of advocacy.
 From the courtroom to the boardroom to the conference room, students will discover how to turn any presentation into a command performance.

-Students are challenged to apply the rules of evidence in the same fashion as practicing lawyers: via written motions, oral argument, and courtroom objections.
-This course involves substantial participation in simulations during class sessions and written work outside of class sessions.
-Topics will include relevance, character evidence, hearsay, and expert testimony, among others.
+This course gives students the opportunity and challenge of applying the rules of evidence in the same fashion as practicing lawyers: via written motions, oral argument, and courtroom objections.
+This course involves participation in simulations during class sessions and written work outside of class.
+Topics include relevance, character evidence, hearsay, and expert testimony.

 class outside scottish parllamentScotland CLE: The Art of Advocacy